ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 In V2.1 or later, the public network connections use a standard Ethernet MTU of 1500.
 This setting of 1500 must be maintained; any changes might cause packet fragmentation over the internet.

-Review the following table for an overview of the Network MTU configuration settings that are applied to the public and private Distributed Virtual Switch (DVS), depending on whether the vCenter Server instance is deployed in V2.1 or later.
+Review the following table for an overview of the Network MTU configuration settings that are applied to the public and private Distributed Virtual Switch (DVS).

 | vDS | V2.1 or later  | V2.0 or earlier (or upgraded from V2.0 or earlier) |
 |:-------------- |:-------------- |:------------- |
 | Public Switch  | 1500 (default) | 9000 (Jumbo Frames) |
 | Private Switch | 9000 (Jumbo Frames) | 9000 (Jumbo Frames) |
-{: caption="Table 5.
+{: caption="Table 6.
 MTU configuration settings for vCenter Server instances and clusters depending on the instance version" caption-side="top"}

-The settings apply to new instances and new clusters from instances deployed in V2.1 or later.
-The settings also apply to new clusters in cross {{site.data.keyword.CloudDataCents_notm}} from instances that were upgraded to V2.1 or later.
+The settings apply to new instances and new clusters from instances that are deployed in V2.1 or later.
+The settings also apply to new clusters in cross {{site.data.keyword.cloud_notm}} data centers from instances that were upgraded to V2.1 or later.

-The settings do not apply to new clusters in the same {{site.data.keyword.CloudDataCent_notm}}, for existing instances from V2.0 or earlier or existing instances upgraded to V2.1 or later.
+The settings do not apply to new clusters in the same {{site.data.keyword.cloud_notm}} data center, for existing instances from V2.0 or earlier or existing instances upgraded to V2.1 or later.

 For instances that were deployed in V2.0 or earlier, it is recommended that you update the Public Switch MTU setting to 1500.

 ### Updating the Public Switch MTU setting
 {: #vc_bom-procedure-update-public-switch-mtu-setting}

-To update the MTU setting for the Public Switch, complete the following steps in the VMware vSphere Web Client:
+To update the MTU setting for the Public Switch, complete the following steps in the VMware vSphere web client:
 1. Right-click the vDS and click **Edit Settings**.
 2. On the **Properties** tab, select the **Advanced** option.
 3. Ensure that the **Maximum MTU** value is set to 1500.